PoCInnovation/Pool2025/P2P/day01/README.md

   - This file will contain the tests of your smart contract
 - Create a contract helper `SmartContractHelper`.
   - This contract must inherit from your smart contract to access its variables and functions.
-  - Add some function who return the internal variables or call internal functions that you will test
+  - Add some functions who return the internal variables or call internal functions that you will test
 - Create a contract `SmartContractTest` who inherit from `Test` contract.
   - You have to import `Test` contract, this one is contained in lib/forge-std folder.
   - add a `smartContract` variable of type `SmartContractHelper`